 “Have a gorilla, or whatever creature is available, show up at work with a singing telegram about how great the employee is.
 Videotape the song and response and post it on YouTube or your website.”

 As an introvert, this idea fills me with terror.
-Not only are people going to be alarmed when a singing gorilla shows up at the office, the lucky recipient might just die of embarrassment.
+Not only are people going to be alarmed when a singing gorilla shows up at the office, but if it happened to me, I might also die of embarrassment.

 9. Show and Tell 👩🏫